Kent State Hosts Lebanese Students for Study in Architecture

 “Lebanese people are really citizens of the world,” Fantoni said.

 LAU’s program is one of just four international architecture programs that are accredited by the National Architectural Accrediting Board (NAAB).
 Because of that accreditation, their course work will translate seamlessly toward the students’ degrees at LAU, Mistur explained.

-Attending a NAAB-accredited program also means that the group would be able to work toward licensure in the United States after graduation if they desire, he noted.
+Attending an NAAB-accredited program also means the group would be able to work toward licensure in the United States after graduation if they desire, he noted.